The application is now closed. applications for the 2025-27 academic fellowship will be accepted beginning in spring 2024.

 - two letters of reference addressing the applicant’s potential for success as a legal scholar and law teacher (either included with the applicant’s other materials or sent directly from the recommenders).
 Recommenders can share their letters via this this page.

-The final deadline to submit your application is September 1, 2023.
+The final submission deadline for applications is September 6, 2024.
 Please direct any questions to Sanjay Jolly ([email protected]).